-Consolidating and refinancing is one of the best ways to pay off your loan quickly.
-Grouping all of your advances together lets you make a single payment instead of several, which further gives you the opportunity to contribute more towards your principle balance.
+Consolidating and refinancing your student loans is one of the best ways to pay off your loan quickly.
+Grouping all of your advances together lets you make a single payment instead of several, which further gives you the opportunity to contribute more towards your principal balance.
 Refinancing your loan also comes with the advantage of a lower interest rate.
 A decrease in interest can mean the difference between being debt-free in five years or going the full ten years with your loan.

 3. Take advantage of loan forgiveness

 Several civil service jobs offer loan forgiveness to employees who have labored for five consecutive years as full-time workers.
 For example, if you earned a master’s of science in a nursing program, you have the option of debt exoneration after working in the field for five years.
 Medical professionals and nurses must apply for forgiveness of Perkins loans through the school that dispersed the advance.
 All other exonerations must be sought directly through the lender.

 Make More Money on Your Blog with the Blogging Money Update!
 Get the best paying sponsorship opportunities ranging from $65-$5,000 directly to your inbox.
 Sign up for the blogging money update newsletter today!
 Learn more here.

 Repayment programs are designed to help borrowers who are in financial constraints that do not allow them to make standard payments.
 For such consumers, the idea of having the loan stretched out over the course of thirty years is better than defaulting on the agreement altogether.
 Repayment programs are not the solution for individuals looking to pay off their debt quickly.
 You will add as many as twenty years to the term, not to mention bundles of interest, by accepting a repayment plan.

 5. Use tax deductions and credits to your benefit